 The highway also has a reputation for being susceptible to bad weather, such as dense fog.

 Drunk driving has also been an issue.
 Researchers found that 50 people have died in alcohol related accidents within the target years of 2011 through 2015.
 The road has the second highest number of alcohol related deaths, after I-45 in Texas.
 The California Department of Transportation is currently putting programs in place to counter this growing number that would further educate drivers on the harmful effects of drinking and driving.

 In 2006, California voters approved Proposition 1B, that would donate $20 billion in bonds to improve the state’s infrastructure.
 Highway 99 will receive $1 billion, which the California Department of Transportation hopes will improve the road’s safety and decrease the future loss of life that has occurred in past years.

-If you or someone you know has died due to a traffic related accident on Highway 99, a car accident lawyer in Sacramento may be able to help explain your legal options.
+If you lost a loved one due to a traffic-related accident on Highway 99, a car accident lawyer in Sacramento may be able to help explain your legal options.
 At the Arnold Law Firm, we offer a free consultation to discuss how we can help and if you may be entitled to compensation.